Practical conservation volunteering activities this autumn season 2023

 We are pleased to welcome corporate and local community/school groups by arrangement, plus students completing their Duke of Edinburgh awards and work experience/voluntary training placements.

-Please kindly note that not all of our scheduled task locations and dates are suitable for groups, so please get in touch and we can further discuss the best available options for your specific group size together and to explain the booking arrangements for groups.
+Please kindly note that not all of our scheduled task locations and session dates as detailed above are suitable for groups, so please get in touch and we can further discuss the best available options for your specific group size together and to explain the booking arrangements for groups.

-During April and May we unfortunately do not have any suitable tasks for groups to get involved with, as we are busy carrying out fencing improvements and countryside furniture construction work.
-Autumn and winter are the best seasons to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions, and this is the ideal countryside volunteering activity for team challenges.
+The autumn and winter seasons are the best months to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions and can often offer bespoke separate team volunteering days as well.
+Scrub clearance is the ideal countryside volunteering activity for staff team challenges.

 How you could support us from your sofa instead!